dsagman/picat/readme.md

 God speed.

-## Helper functions for accumulating results
+## Helper Functions for Accumulating Recursive Results

 Haskell (and other languages) have the concept of a *fold* to apply an operation to pairs of elements in a list and accumulate the result.
 For example: